efpl-columbia/PointClouds.jl/README.md

 [![JOSS Paper](https://joss.theoj.org/papers/7885dd3306a23583dcf3963374c0c1cb/status.svg)](https://joss.theoj.org/papers/7885dd3306a23583dcf3963374c0c1cb)
 [![MIT License](https://img.shields.io/badge/License-MIT-D2D2C0)](./LICENSE.md)

+A [JOSS paper](https://joss.theoj.org/papers/7885dd3306a23583dcf3963374c0c1cb) describes the motivation for PointClouds.jl and gives an overview of the functionality.
+Please cite this work if you use PointClouds.jl for your scientific publications.

 PointClouds.jl is freely available under the terms of the [MIT License](./LICENSE.md).
-A [JOSS](https://joss.theoj.org/) paper describing PointClouds.jl is currently [under review](https://joss.theoj.org/papers/7885dd3306a23583dcf3963374c0c1cb).
-Please cite this work if you use PointClouds.jl for your scientific publications.